-The last Waratah town hall was built on Hanbury St Mayfield, near the intersection with Macquarie St. (It was just to the south of where Mayfield Diggers Club is now).
+The last Waratah town hall was built on Hanbury St Mayfield, where the Mayfield Ex Services Club is now located.
 The foundation stone was laid on 20th February 1926, and the official opening was held on Saturday 26th June 1926.

 The Town Hall that never was

 In addition to all the places where the council did meet, there remains the story of the town hall that never was.

 On 23rd July 1891 the council received notification that the Secretary of Lands had approved the council’s request for three portions of land (2411, 2412, 2413) on Turton Rd for a Town Hall, and portion 2410 for a fire brigade station.
 The dedication of land was officially gazetted on 15th September 1891 along with an adjoining triangular block of land for the Waratah Gas Works, as shown in the map below.